cheapjack/biosmithery/README.md

 # BioSmithery

-Resources, invitation and overview for Sam Meech's interactive video workshop at Lancaster University
+Resources, invitation and overview for Sam Meech's interactive video workshop at Lancaster University.

 ## Invitation

 Artist[Sam Meech](http://smeech.co.uk/) is running an interactive video workshop on Lancaster University campus for BLS associates, researchers, students and teachers.